MaksymTulyuk/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

-### The total number of missing values in the dataset
+### Count the total number of missing values in the dataset

 ```r
 summary(is.na(data))